 You must be taken to the nearest facility that can provide care for your condition.
 In certain cases, coverage may be approved for transportation to a facility that is not the nearest facility.

-Coverage includes medically necessary treatment of an illness or injury by medical professionals from an ambulance service, even if you are not transported to a hospital.
 Ambulance services are not covered when another type of transportation can be used without endangering your health.
 Ambulance services for your convenience or the convenience of your family members or physician are not a covered service.